Carey joined Precision Nutrition Coaching for one reason only — to win the $10,000.00 prize.

 “Every time we’d go to the gym my two sons would go play racquetball.
 Sometimes I’d walk onto the court, sit down in the corner and say, ‘I can’t do this any more.
 This isn’t for me.’
 Then after 10 minutes or so I’d go ‘OK, I’m going to go workout now.'”

-Then came a Lean Eating lesson that really shifted her perspective.
-In it, Dr Berardi presented some unique ideas on motivation.
+Then came a Precision Nutrition Coaching lesson that really shifted her perspective.
+In it, Dr. Berardi presented some unique ideas on motivation.

 “I always appreciated that lesson,” says Carey.
 “I realized that no one feels inspired at all times and that it’s OK to feel that way.
 I also realized that even when you’re not motivated, you do it anyway because it’s life-supporting.”